Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in four of their past 10 games and won two of those contests.
+- The Mariners have played as the favorite in four of their past 10 games and won three of those contests.

-- The Mariners covered in its most recent game with a spread.
+- In their last game with a spread, the Mariners covered the spread.

 Mariners Betting Records & Stats

-- The Mariners have won eight of the 17 games they were favored on the moneyline this season (47.1%).
+- The Mariners have won 50% of the games this season when they were favored on the moneyline (9-9).

-- Seattle has a 5-3 record (winning 62.5% of its games) when it has played as moneyline favorites of -145 or shorter.
+- Seattle has played in three games as moneyline favorites with odds of -175 or shorter and won every time.

-- Based on this game's moneyline, the Mariners have an implied win probability of 59.2%.
+- Based on this contest's moneyline, the Mariners have an implied win probability of 63.6%.

-- Seattle has played in 28 games with an over/under set, and have combined with its opponents to go over the total 14 times (14-13-1).
+- Seattle has played in 29 games with a set over/under, and have combined with its opponents to go over the total 14 times (14-14-1).

-- The Mariners have had a run line set for only two matchups this season, and went 1-1-0 ATS.
+- The Mariners have had a run line set for just two matchups this season, and went 1-1-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.